ogghst/Eframe/Updated project structure.md

 4. Adjust pin configuration to match new driver requirements
 5. Test partial refresh functionality as implementation differs

+## Benefits of Using cale-espd with Good Display

+1. **Optimized Driver**: Specifically designed for Good Display panels
+2. **Partial Refresh**: Efficient updates for dynamic content
+3. **Temperature Compensation**: Automatic adjustment for different temperatures
+4. **Low Power**: Optimized power management for e-ink displays
+5. **ESP-IDF Integration**: Native support for ESP-IDF features

-This implementation provides a more robust, maintainable, and feature-rich foundation for the E-Ink dashboard application while following ESP-IDF best practices.
+This configuration provides a robust solution for the Good Display 7.5" B/W e-ink panel with all the dashboard features while following ESP-IDF best practices.